crudick/upstart-web-project/README.md

 ### Frontend Configuration
 - The frontend expects the backend API to run on `https://localhost:5166`
 - You can change the API URL by setting the `REACT_APP_API_URL` environment variable
-- Forms are designed to be simple and easily modifiable for learning purposes
+- Uses Tailwind CSS for styling with custom design system
+- Responsive design optimized for mobile and desktop

 ### Backend Development
-- Uses Entity Framework Core with database
+- Uses Entity Framework Core with PostgreSQL database
 - Minimal APIs for lightweight endpoints
 - FluentValidation for request validation
 - AutoMapper for object mapping
 - Serilog for structured logging with Seq integration
+- JWT-based authentication for secure API access

 ## Database Migrations